-Financings - In April 2015, our Chairman and Chief Executive Officer guaranteed \$5 million of borrowings under our Revolving Credit Facility, increasing our Borrowing Base by that amount.
+In April 2015, our Chairman and Chief Executive Officer guaranteed \$5 million of borrowings under our Revolving Credit Facility, increasing our Borrowing Base by that amount.
 See Note 5.
-The Company intends to enter into an agreement whereby it will compensate its Chairman and Chief Executive Officer for this guarantee, and the parties are in the process of finalizing such an agreement.
+In October 2015, Bank of America agreed to amend the Revolving Credit Facility to enable the Company to borrow up to \$30 million under certain conditions.